gdsbook/book/notebooks/08_point_pattern_analysis.md

 ## Conclusion

 Overall, this chapter has provided an overview of methods to analyze point patterns.
-We have begun our point journey by visualising their location and learning way to overcome the "cluttering" challenge that large point patterns present us with.
-From graphical display, we have moved to statistical characterisation of their spatial distribution.
-In this context, we have learnt about  central tendency dispersion and extent, and we have positioned these measures as the point pattern counterparts of traditional statistics such as the mean or the standard deviation.
-These measures provide a summary of an entire pattern, but tell us little about the spatial organisation of each point.
+We have begun our point journey by visualizing their location and learning way to overcome the "cluttering" challenge that large point patterns present us with.
+From graphical display, we have moved to statistical characterization of their spatial distribution.
+In this context, we have learned about  central tendency dispersion and extent, and we have positioned these measures as the point pattern counterparts of traditional statistics such as the mean or the standard deviation.
+These measures provide a summary of an entire pattern, but tell us little about the spatial organization of each point.
 To that end, we have introduced the quadrat and Ripley's functions.
-These statistical devices help us in characterising whether a point pattern is spatially clustered or dispersed.
+These statistical devices help us in characterizing whether a point pattern is spatially clustered or dispersed.
 We have wrapped up the chapter going one step further and exploring methods to identify the location of clusters: areas of the map with high density of points.
 Taken altogether, point pattern analysis has many applications across classical statistical fields as well as in data science.
 Using the techniques discussed here, you should be able to answer fundamental questions about point patterns that represent widely varied phenomena in the world, from the location where photographs where taken to the distribution of bird nests, to the clustering of bike crashes in a city.